aetienne93/assignment-05/README.md

 - In order to copy a file from one directory to another, you will need to be able to extract just the filename (e.g., remove the path from the filename string).
 There are many ways to do this, but [here is a page I think will be helpful](https://www.cyberciti.biz/faq/bash-get-basename-of-filename-or-directory-name/).
 - Note that Bash works only with integer math, which affects conditional statments in odd ways.
 You cannot simply use `if [[ ${altitude} >= 200 ]]; then` to check the elevation, instead you will need to bring in additional tools.
 You can do all of this using `awk`, but you can also use Bash's numerical context.
 [Both of these methods are discussed on this site](https://stackoverflow.com/questions/8654051/how-to-compare-two-floating-point-numbers-in-bash), but there are other options as well.

-#### Part II: Plot the locations of all stations, while highlighting the higher evelation stations
+#### Part II: Plot the locations of all stations, while highlighting the higher elevation stations

 Once Part 1 is completed, you should have two directories in the repository: StationsData and HigherElevation.
 The first contains all of the station files, while the second contains only those stations that are at or above 200 feet.
 For this part of the assignment, you will use several additional Linux tools to construct a location plot, and convert that plot to an image file.
 In particular, we will be using the [Generic Mapping Tools (GMT)](https://github.com/GenericMappingTools/gmt), a suite of 90+ command line tools for manipulating geographic and Cartesian data sets and producing PostScript illustrations.
 This is my favorite tool for making presentation graphics - something we will get to later in the course.